Zurun-Rikuthin/Barebones-Danmaku/src/main/resources/images/README.md

 #### How to Add or Modify Backgrounds

-* Add new background images by placing them in the `/backgrounds/` folder.
+* Add new background images by placing them in the `/backgrounds/` directory.

 * **File Naming**: Use descriptive names that reflect the content or level the background is associated with (e.g., `level_2_background.png`, `night_forest.png`).